converges/crawled_krx/README.md

-# crawled_krx
-Crawls finance data from KRX(KoRea eXchange) Project 01: List of Tickers.
+# Let us crawl data from KRX(Korea eXchange)

+Project 01: Basic Info for each stock.

+- Get ticker, name, market, type for each stock.